Michael-Webcomum/builder-seo-plugin/README.md

 The plugin sends the extracted iframe content, sends it to the SEO Review Tools API (https://api.seoreviewtools.com/) for real-time analysis based on the users' keyword input.

-The plugin then displays all of the data in a modal with organized data.
+The plugin then displays the SEO data organised and visually clear.

 ## Installation